Johann1870/jWCE/README.md

 ## Command Prompt
-A script is referenced at when the shell is started.
+A script is referenced when the shell is started.
 This is referenced in the registry at `HKEY_CURRENT_USER\Software\Microsoft\Command Processor` A string key `Autorun` is created and is set to the path for the batch script which runs.